ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### AWS API Gateway
 In the last part we describe what our API endpoint should look like.
-Serverless makes sure that a few services get configured:
+Serverless makes sure a few services get configured:
 - your API endpoint gets created
 - configure our endpoint to use AWS IAM authentication upon calling it
 - your Lambda function gets attached to the endpoint